loopbackio/loopback.io/pages/en/lb3/Embedded-models-and-relations.md

 Then, updating or creating an instance of the container model will trigger the operation hook on the embedded model.
 When this occurs, `ctx.isNewInstance` is false, because only a new instance of the container model is created.

-For example, if `Customer embedsOne Address`, and you define a `before save` hook on the Address model, creating a new Customer instance will trigger the operation hook.
+For example, if `Customer embedsMany EmailAddress`, and you define a `before save` hook on the EmailAddress model, creating a new Customer instance will trigger the operation hook.

 ## EmbedsMany with belongsTo